 - blockages to blood flow (such as clots).

-- blood flow in polyps, tumors and congenital malformation.
+- blood flow in polyps, tumors, and malformations.

 - pelvic varicose veins and aneurysms.